runpod/docs/docs/serverless/workers/vllm/overview.md

 ---

 Use the `runpod/worker-vllm:latest` image to deploy a vLLM Worker.
-The vLLM Worker can use any Hugging Face model and is compatible with OpenAI's API, by specifying the `MODEL_NAME` parameter.
+The vLLM Worker can use most Hugging Face LLMs and is compatible with OpenAI's API, by specifying the `MODEL_NAME` parameter.

 RunPod's vLLM Serverless Endpoint Worker are a highly optimized solution for leveraging the power of various LLMs.

-## Key features:
+## Key features

 - **Ease of Use**: Deploy any model using the `runpod/worker-vllm:latest` Docker image without the hassle of building custom Docker images, uploading heavy models, or waiting for lengthy downloads.
 - **OpenAI Compatibility**: Seamlessly integrate with OpenAI's API by adjusting only a few lines of code, supporting routes like Chat Completions, Completions, and Models, both in streaming and non-streaming modes.